 Potentially beneficial nutritional supplements include the following:

-Calcium.
-In a population based study (one in which large groups of people are followed over time), women who take in more calcium, both through the diet and supplements, were less likely to have a stroke over a 14 year period.
+Calcium..
+In a population-based study (one in which large groups of people are followed over time), women who took in more calcium, both through the diet and supplements, were less likely to have a stroke over a 14-year period.
 More research is needed to fully assess the strength of the connection between calcium and risk of stroke.

 Folic Acid, Vitamin B6, Vitamin B12, and Betaine.
-Many clinical studies indicate that patients with elevated levels of the amino acid homocysteine are as much as 2.5 times more likely to suffer from a stroke than those with normal levels.
+Many clinical studies indicate that patients with elevated levels of the amino acid homocysteine are up to 2.5 times more likely to suffer from a stroke than those with normal levels.
 Homocysteine levels are strongly influenced by dietary factors, particularly vitamin B9 (folic acid), vitamin B6, vitamin B12, and betaine.
 These substances help break down homocysteine in the body.
 Some studies have even shown that healthy individuals who consume higher amounts of folic acid and vitamin B6 are less likely to develop atherosclerosis than those who consume lower amounts of these substances.
-One recent study found that loweing of homocysteine with folic acid and vitamins B6 and B12 reduced the overall risk of stroke, but not stroke severity or disability.
-Despite these findings, the American Heart Association (AHA) reports that there is insufficient evidence to suggest that supplementation with betaine and B vitamins reduce the risk of atherosclerosis or that taking these supplements prevents the development or recurrence of heart disease.
-The AHA does not currently recommend population wide homocysteine screening, and suggests that folic acid, as well as vitamin B6, B12, and betaine requirements be met through diet alone.
+One study found that lowering homocysteine with folic acid and vitamins B6 and B12 reduced the overall risk of stroke, but not stroke severity or disability.
+Despite these findings, the American Heart Association (AHA) reports that there is insufficient evidence to suggest that supplementation with betaine and B vitamins reduce the risk of atherosclerosis, or that taking these supplements prevents the development or recurrence of heart disease.
+The AHA does not currently recommend population-wide homocysteine screening, and suggests that folic acid, as well as vitamin B6, B12, and betaine requirements be met through diet alone.
 Individuals at high risk for developing atherosclerosis, however, should be screened for blood levels of homocysteine.
-If elevated levels are detected, a health care provider may recommend supplementation.
+If elevated levels are detected, a provider may recommend supplementation.

 Magnesium.
-Population based information suggests that people with low magnesium in their diet may be at greater risk for stroke.
-Some preliminary scientific evidence suggests that magnesium sulfate may be helpful in the treatment of a stroke or transient ischemic attack.
+Population-based information suggests that people with low magnesium in their diet may be at greater risk for stroke.
+Some preliminary scientific evidence suggests that magnesium sulfate may be helpful in the treatment of a stroke or TIA.
 More research is needed to know for certain if use of this mineral following a stroke or TIA is helpful.
 Magnesium may lower blood pressure and potentially interact with some heart medicines.

 Omega-3 Fatty Acids.
 Strong evidence from population-based studies suggests that omega-3 fatty acid intake (primarily from fish) helps protect against stroke caused by plaque buildup and blood clots in the arteries that lead to the brain.
 In fact, eating at least 2 servings of fish per week can reduce the risk of stroke by as much as 50%.
 However, people who eat more than 3 grams of omega-3 fatty acids per day (equivalent to 3 servings of fish per day) may be at an increased risk for hemorrhagic stroke, a potentially fatal type of stroke in which an artery in the brain leaks or ruptures.
 Omega-3 fatty acids may increase the chances of bleeding, especially in those taking anticoagulant medications, such as warfarin (Coumadin) or even aspirin.

-The U.S. Food and Drug Administration (FDA) recommends that pregnant women and women of childbearing age, who may become pregnant, limit their consumption of shark, tuna, and swordfish to no more than once a month.
+The FDA recommends that pregnant women and women of childbearing age, who may become pregnant, avoid large predatory fish such as shark, tuna, and swordfish.
 These fish have much higher levels of methyl mercury than other commonly consumed fish.
-Since the fetus may be more susceptible than the mother to the adverse effects of methyl mercury, FDA experts say that it is prudent to minimize the consumption of fish that have higher levels of methyl mercury, like shark, tuna, and swordfish.
+Since the fetus may be more susceptible than the mother to the adverse effects of methyl mercury, FDA experts say that it is prudent to minimize the consumption of fish that have higher levels of methyl mercury.